ClickHouse/ClickHouse/docs/en/query_language/queries.md

 SELECT
     domainWithoutWWW(URL) AS domain,
     count(),
-    any(Title) AS title -- для каждого домена достаём первый попавшийся заголовок страницы FROM hits
+    any(Title) AS title -- getting the first occurred page header for each domain.
+FROM hits
 GROUP BY domain
 ```